Table of Contents

 Ibanez

 Ibanez has always stood out for its commitment to pushing the boundaries of guitar innovation.
-Offering a unique combination of progressive designs and exceptional playability.
+Offering a specific combination of progressive designs and exceptional playability.

 Established in 1908 in Nagoya, Japan, Ibanez has grown into a global powerhouse.
 They are recognized and respected by guitarists worldwide.